RadioAstronomySoftwareGroup/pyuvsim/docs/developers.rst

 The *reference simulations* comprise a set of standard simulations with well-defined, simple parameters that most instrument simulation tools should be capable of running.
 As such, they represent a standard point of comparison between ``pyuvsim`` and other simulators.
 They are also used to track that ``pyuvsim`` produces consistent results over time.

-For some types of pull requests, we ask that the reference simulations be re-run with the new code to confirm that any changes to results are detected.
-The older set of files are stored in a Google drive, and are downloadable using scripts in the ``reference_simulations`` directory.
-If a change to the reference simulations is expected, it should be documented in the CHANGELOG and the new simulation file given to the project managers to store on the Google drive.
+The first generation reference simulations run automatically upon pull request to ensure consistent runtime and output.
+For some types of pull requests, we ask that the 2nd generation reference simulations be re-run with the new code to confirm that any changes to results are detected.
+The older first generation reference simulation files are stored on the `Brown Digital Repository <https://repository.library.brown.edu/studio/collections/bdr:wte2qah8/>`_.
+Some old second generation reference simulations are available from this `Google Drive <https://drive.google.com/drive/folders/14hH-zBhHGddVacc0ncqRWq7ofhGLWfND?usp=drive_link>`_.
+If a change to the reference simulations is expected, it should be documented in the CHANGELOG and the new simulation files given to the project managers to store on the Brown Digital Repository.
+This process is documented in `Benchmarking <https://pyuvsim.readthedocs.io/en/latest/developers.html#benchmarking>`_.
+Reference simulation files are stored on the BDR with name corresponding to the name of the simulation.
+All versions of the output from the same reference simulation will have the same name, and their order is distinguishable by upload date, with the latest uploaded simulation of the same name taken as the standard for comparison.
+Specific information about an individual run can be found by loading the saved uvh5 file and viewing the attributes of interest (for example the history attribute of the object to see the versions of pyuvsim and pyuvdata used to run the simulation).

 More information on checking the reference simulations can be found in the README in the ``reference_simulations`` directory in the repository.